 Here’s a video showing the application of felling wedges:

 Read more: How to Measure Chainsaw Bar

-If ever the chainsaw bar becomes stuck, do not attempt to pull it out without stopping the engine first.
+Note: If ever the chainsaw bar becomes stuck, do not attempt to pull it out without stopping the engine first.
 Also, use the breaker bar or the felling wedges to create enough space to safely pull out the bar.
 Continue sawing until your chainsaw bar becomes parallel with the directional notch.

 Finally, you have to fell down the tree and go away from the area at an angle of 90 degrees.
-This will keep you save not just from the felling area but also from where the tree trunk becomes separated from the tree stump.
+This will keep you safe not just from the felling area but also from where the tree trunk becomes separated from the tree stump.
 You must be quick but also careful as you look at the tree.

 Frequently Asked Questions for Cutting a Tree with a Chainsaw

 Is it safe to cut down a tree with a chainsaw by myself?

 Cutting down a tree with a chainsaw can be dangerous, especially if you don't have experience or the proper safety equipment.
 It is always recommended to hire a professional tree removal service to ensure safety.